tc39/notes/meetings/2019-06/june-5.md

 MBS: Doesn't appear we have any question and there is nothing in the queue.

 FTG: We'll go through the same process as for the previous proposal

 #### Conclusion/Resolution

-Consensus: it needs to meet stage 4 similar requirements Test262 tests should be merged first
+- needs to meet stage 4 similar requirements Test262 tests should be merged first

 ## ECMA-402: add millisecondsDigits option